The Perfect Bachelorette Party in Cape Cod

 Spend the morning admiring just how incredibly spectacular your friends are for making your bachelorette party feel so very special.
 Get a mimosa buzz while you float in the pool snorting laughing reliving memories you had long forgotten.

 Bring a change of clothes (and a hair brush) and hop in the party bus for everyone’s favorite bar: The Beachcomber.
 Honestly, best bar in the world.
 Get a couple round of mudslides, make some new friends, and put your toes in the sand.
+I am not a big fan of party buses, but this party bus was exceptional (navigate to this website for more info).

 Back to the bus, utilize that hair brush and have a semblance of an outfit change while continuing the guzzling of rosé.